IlyaPechersky/TeamProjectSSAD/README.md

 | Timur Kharin | 25% | @tim404 |
 | Renat Khairullin| 25% | @renatkh |
 | Grisha Rybolovel | 25% | @Grisha_Rybolovlev|

+# Implemented pattern
+## **Factory Method** - is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.